 The IAS Visa Wizard is the easy way to find the correct visa for you

-The Brexit process has increased demand for the service, which is why the Home Office is currently using an online application form.
+Since Brexit was announced there has been an increased demand for the service, which is why the Home Office is currently using an online application form.
 Using the European Passport Return Service is another trial which is hoped will speed up the application process.

 Our team of expert immigration lawyers can help you complete your application for EEA Permanent Residence quickly and efficiently.
 They will work with you to make sure that each part of your application is completed properly, they will perform a document check and they will be able to do this well in a short space of time.
 This will mean that your EEA Permanent Residence processing time will be significantly shortened and you will receive a result as quickly as possible.
-Contact us to speak with an immigration lawyer about your application for EEA PR now.
+Contact us online or call free on 0333 363 8577 to speak with an immigration lawyer about your application for EEA PR now.

 Reports vary, with some people receiving their documents in as few as seven weeks while others have to wait as long as eight months.

 In order to speed up your application, it is advised that you submit original documents wherever possible and ensure the form is filled in correctly.

 Providing too much information is better than providing too little, so be thorough in your application to ensure everything is as clear as possible.